SeanWu25/Benchmarking-LLMs-Nephrology/README.md

 ## Instructions to Run Open-Sourced Models:
 1. Open the Jupyter notebook of the corresponding open-sourced model.
-2. Replace the JSON path with the one located in the "data" folder.
-The "data" folder contains the Nephrology dataset, including case data and ground truth labels.
+2. Replace the JSON path with the one located in the "Data" folder.
+The "Data" folder contains the Nephrology dataset, including case data and ground truth labels.
 3. Run the code to perform inference with the LLM.

 ## Model Benchmarking: